 One of the first things to check on EBay when purchasing ANY item is the reputation of the seller.
 How long have they been selling on EBay?
 Do they have any negative feedback and how had they handled complaints?
 How long have they been selling jewels or is this the first deal they made?

 Unknown to many eBay shoppers, a seller’s reputation can be easily “faked” and improved with the correct tricks.
-One good questions to ask yourself when doing research on a seller is what did they built their reputation on?
+One good question to ask yourself when doing research on a seller is what did they built their reputation on?
 Could it be that they primarily sell other low priced items in an attempt to build up a good feedback score?

-Preference should be given to sellers who are either gemologists or jewelers themselves but there are also honest individuals selling their Great Grandmother’s diamond ring.
-In such scenarios, always ask for a lab report of the diamond (and obviously, verify it with the lab) as they may not know enough to provide you with what you need.
+In either case, it is helpful to get a full scope of the seller about who they are and what they are about.
+Sometimes, you may even come across individuals who are selling unwanted jewelry or their Great Grandmother’s diamond ring.
+In such scenarios, you should ask for a lab report of the diamond (and obviously, verify it with the lab) as they may not know enough to provide you with what you need.

-Because of this educational website, I purchase diamonds all the time to collect samples for material to write about.
-In this particular example of a transaction I made, the diamond was irradiated for color enhancement and it was stated clearly in the listing.
+Because of running Beyond4cs.com, I purchase diamonds from different sources all the time to collect samples and material to write about.
+In this particular transaction I made on eBay, the diamond was irradiated for color enhancement and it was stated clearly in the listing.

-The pictures above showed the vendor’s listing of the diamond and the one on the right showed a picture which I captured with my 10X loupe.
-Do you see how obvious the inclusions are in my picture and how “clean” it looks on the vendor’s listing?
+The pictures above showed the vendor’s listing of the diamond and the one on the right showed a picture that I captured with my 10X loupe.
+In the side by side comparison above, do you see how obvious the inclusions are the picture I captured and how “clean” it looks on the vendor’s listing?

-Instead, you should work with REAL reputable online vendors to purchase your diamonds.
+Instead, you should work with REAL reputable online vendors to purchase diamonds or engagement rings.
 This way, you can always be sure that you get the correct stone that you paid for.
 Nothing more, nothing less.